-Still, most homeless people aren't criminals.
-In West Oakland the homeless are majority black, and usually between 45 and 60 years old.
+Still, most homeless people in West Oakland are too old to be criminals.
+They are probably black, between 45 and 60 years old, and have grown up in the neighborhood.
 They don't victimize; they are victims.

 There are also some folks from Salinas California in this gallery who live in a small area called Chinatown where an experiment in tolerating drug-using is going on.

 I rarely photograph people without asking for permission and if possible I return to give them a print.
 The ethics of photojournalism prevents me from giving my subjects money, even though I do give it to random homeless people on the streets.